-“The lab is a place where everyone gets together for in-depth discussion and friendly collaborations,” says graduate student Franklin Angevine, MSF ’17.
+“The lab is a place where everyone gets together for in-depth discussion and friendly collaborations,” says graduate student Franklin Angevine, BBA ’17.
 “And thanks to my trainings at the lab, I’m very comfortable using RStudio and the Bloomberg Terminals in my current position at DSC Quantitative Group.”

 View photos of the lab in the gallery below or on Quinlan’s Flickr page.